tonnrueter/remind2/README.md

 vignette("remind_summary") # Adding plots to the REMIND_summary.pdf
 ```

+## Automated Tests

+When building the library, GDXs are downloaded to test the creation of the reporting.
+For requests to update the test specimen, please file an issue or contact the package maintainer.
+Note that you can also manually place one or multiple GDX files in the `tests/testgdxs` folder to have them tested instead of the default ones.

 ## Questions / Problems

 In case of questions / problems please contact Renato Rodrigues <renato.rodrigues@pik-potsdam.de>.